ludiosarchive/py2clj-cheatsheet/README.md

 (pprint (for [_ (range 10)] (range 10)))
 ```

-or for better pretty-printing in some cases:
+or using [fipp](https://github.com/brandonbloom/fipp) for better pretty-printing in some cases:

 ```clojure
 ; with [fipp "0.4.1"] in :dependencies in your project.clj